-The Royal Society of Biology has one Principal Committee, which reports directly to Council:
+The Royal Society of Biology has two Principal Committees, which reports directly to Council:

-ETP develop the Society’s strategies, policies and priorities across public policy, education, training and professional development.
+ESP develop the Society’s strategies, policies and priorities across public policy and education.

 Working groups, committees and staff carry out the day-to-day activities of the Society.